Learning the climate of dynamical systems with state-space systems: Introduction

 A challenge that, for millennia, has been a major driving force in humanity's quest for knowledge is predicting the future.
 While man has for centuries studied and experimented with different methods of prediction, ranging from the mystic to what today is called science, he is faced with the fact that there are inherent difficulties with this task: all his methods are fundamentally subject to certain limits which keep him from being able to know the future precisely.
 The advent of machine learning has marked a new phase in this quest.
 Nevertheless, researchers have long found that even these powerful algorithms are limited.
 Thus, the task has been to determine what these limits are: what knowledge we are able to obtain about the future, and with what confidence we can assert this knowledge coming from `blackbox' machine learning algorithms in forecasting.

 A particular learning methodology that has gained prominence as a versatile and highly competitive predictive strategy is based on the use of {\bfi state-space systems} \cite{kalman1960new, Koopman:kalman, Sarkka2013, GuLi2023}.
 State-space systems extract underlying information from temporal data by mapping it to a higher-dimensional state space, where fundamental relationships among data points and their temporal structure are revealed.
 As a mathematical framework, state-space systems include theoretically derived methods, such as {\bfi Kalman filtering, forecasting, and smoothing}, as well as various machine learning prediction strategies which together form a concept class known as {\bfi recurrent neural networks}.
 In practice, these algorithms have been successfully applied across a broad range of applications, from robot control and aeronautics \cite{AstromMurray2008Feedback, Stengel2015FlightDynamics} to prediction in atmospheric dynamics \cite{LawStuartZygalakis2015DataAssimilation, Evensen2009EnKF} and finance \cite{tsay:book, Koopman:kalman}.
 It is worth noting a subfamily of these systems, called {\bfi reservoir computing (RC)}, in which a significant portion of the system architecture is randomly generated \cite{Jaeger04, lukosevicius, Rodan2011, rodanSimpleDeterministicallyConstructed2012}, leading to inexpensive training.
+The reservoir computing subfamily has gained prominence for its excellent performance in forecasting of time series.
+Notably, random feature maps have recently begun to emerge as a competitor to reservoir computing, having been shown to exceed the forecasting capabilities of reservoir computers on a number of classical benchmark systems \cite{rahimi2008random, gottwald_forecast_noisy_ds, nielsen_random_feature_model, gottwald2025_hitandrun, Gottwald_choice}.
+Random feature maps also fall in the state-space system family, but they are in fact much simpler as they bypass state space dynamics.
+The results of this paper also hold true for these models.